-,

 Letter from the Principal 4

-THE SUCCESS OF THE PUENTE 0
+THE SUCCESS OF THE PUENTE 6

-The PUENTE Mission 0
+The PUENTE Mission 6

-PUENTE Charter School - C
+PUENTE Charter School 6

-Administration Personnel Contact List 1
+Administration Personnel Contact List 7

 2023-2024 ACADEMIC YEAR 8

 POLICIES AND PROCEDURES 9

-Admissions 9
+Admissions S

 Attendance 11

 Uniform - Dress Code 15

 Education Equity: Citizenship, Immigration Status, or Religious Beliefs 15

 Education of Foster Children/Youth 16

 Education of Homelessness Children/Youth 16

 Education of Students with Disabilities Under Section 504 17

 Education of Students with Disabilities and Special Education 17

 Educational Equity: Government Instruction Conferences EC 244 18

 Family Education Rights and Privacy Act (FERPA) 18

 Food Services 20

 Meal Accomodations 20

 Student Lunches from Home 21

 Media Release and Consent Agreement 21

 Non-Discrimination Statement 22

 Personal Property 22

 Student Cumulative File 23

 Title IX 23

 Tobacco-free Campus 23

 Williams Complaint Policy & Procedure EC 35186 24

 Visitor Policy 24

 ACADEMIC PROGRAM 24

 Curricula Overview 25

 English Learners 25

 Progress Reports 26

 Special Education Services 26

 Student Assessments 27

 Student Retention 27

 Student Success Team ( SST) 28

 Think Together After School Program (Expanded Learning Opportunities Program) 29

 Acceptable Use of Technology 29

 STUDENT CONDUCT 30

 Discipline 30

 Harassment and Bullying 31

 Inappropriate Behavior 31

 Positive Behavioral Interventions and Supports (PBIS/Restorative Justice) 32

 School Bus Safety 32

 Suspension and Expulsion 32

-HEALTH AND SAFETY 36
+HE ALTH AND SAFETY 36

 Camera Surveillance on School Property 36

 Child Abuse Reporting 36

 Concussion and Head Injuries - EC 49475 37

+A concussion is a brain injury that can be caused by a bump, blow, or jolt to the head, or by a blow to another part of the brain the force transmitted to the head.
+Even though most concussions are mild, all concussions are potentially serious and may complications including prolonged brain damage and death if not recognized and managed properly.
+A school district, char school, or private school that elects to offer an athletic program must immediately remove from a school-sponsored athletic for the remainder of the day an athlete who is suspected of sustaining a concussion or head injury during that activity.
+The may not return to that activity until he or she is evaluated by, and receives written clearance from, a licensed health care provided health care provided health care provided determines the athlete has a concussion or head injury, the athlete shall also complete a graduated return-to-play protocol of no less than 7 days in duration under the supervision of a licensed health care provided yearly basis, a concussion and head injury information sheet must be signed and returned by the athlete and the athlete's or guardian before the athlete initiates practice or competition.
+This requirement does not apply to an athlete engaging in a result in recall the r

+athletic activity during the regular school day or as part of a physical education course.
+37

 Emergency Card 37

 Emergency Preparedness 38

 Emergency Response 38

 Entrance Health Screening 38

 Epinephrine Auto-Injectors 38

 Gun-Free Safe Schools 39

 Health Care Coverage EC 49452.9 39

 Illness or Injury at School or School Activity 39

 Lice Policy 39

 Medication at School Annual Notice 40

 Medication at School (Administration Policy) 40

 Mental Health EC 49428 42

 Physical Examination 42

 Social-Emotional Services (SEL) 42

 Student ID 42

 Suicide Prevention and Intervention 42

 Vision and Hearing Screenings 46

-PARENT AND FAMILY INVOLVEMENT 46
+PA RENT AND FAMILY INVOLVEMENT 46

 Communication 46

 Parent Involvement & Committees 47

 Parent Participation in School Meetings and Conferences LC 230.8 48

 Parent Volunteer Policy 48

 Rights of Parents and Guardians to Information 48

 Parent Complaint Resolution Procedure 49

-Uniform Complaint Procedures (UCP) 51

-PUENTE CHARTER SCHOOL FORMS Uniform Complaint Procedures (UCP) 54
+Uniform Complaint Procedures (UC P) PUENTE CHARTER SCHOOL FORMS Uniform Complaint Procedures (UCP)